-With exponential accuracy the probability to find the particle in the turning point of the exit from the barrier, if it initially were in the point of the entrance in the barrier, is given by \be W(x_1,x_2)=e^{-2\mbox{Im}S (x_1,x_2)}=e^{-2S_{\rm E} (x(\tau_1),x(\tau_2))}\,. \ee This expression can be generalized to take into account pre-exponential coefficient.
-However we will restrict ourself by consideration of the exponential term.
+With exponential accuracy, the probability to find the particle in the turning point of the exit from the barrier, if it initially were in the point of the entrance of the barrier, is given by \be W(x_1,x_2)=e^{-2\mbox{Im}S (x_1,x_2)}=e^{-2S_{\rm E} (x(\tau_1),x(\tau_2))}\,. \ee This expression can be generalized to take the pre-exponential coefficient into account.
+However, we will restrict ourself by consideration of the exponential term.

-It is essential that the sub-barrier trajectory satisfies the classical equation of motion but now in the Euclidian time.
-To find it and to calculate $S$ and $W$ we may use formally the known equations of the classical physics.
+It is essential that the sub-barrier trajectory satisfies the classical equation of motion, but now in the Euclidian time.
+To find it and to calculate $S$ and $W$, we may formally use the known equations of the classical physics.

-\subsubsection{Tunneling in slowly time-dependent potential}
+\subsubsection{Tunneling in Slowly Time-Dependent Potential}

-Case of space-dependent and slowly time-dependent fields was considered in \cite{Popov:1979gq}.
-For simplicity consider a scalar particle in a one-dimensional field.
-Let the probability of the tunneling in the static limit is known, \be W=e^{-2\int_{x_{1}}^{x_{2}}|p|dx}\,, \ee where $x_1$ and $x_2$ are entrance and exit turning points, i.e. $p(x_1)=p(x_2)=0$.
+The case of space-dependent and slowly time-dependent fields was considered in \cite{Popov:1979gq}, \mbox{cf. \cite{Han2010}.} For simplicity, consider a scalar particle in a one-dimensional field.
+Let the probability of the tunneling in the static limit be known, \be W=e^{-2\int_{x_{1}}^{x_{2}}|p|dx}\,, \ee where $x_1$ and $x_2$ are the entrance and exit turning points, i.e., $p(x_1)=p(x_2)=0$.
 Variation of the action due to a weak dependence of the potential on time $V(x,t)$ yields